 You may also like our article Sharing and Republishing Content.

-Do Not Rely on Prior Copyright Permissions01
+Don’t Rely on Prior Copyright Permissions

-Use the Images As Is
+Use Images As-Is

 Does Fair Use or Fair Dealing Apply to Using Images in Presentation Slides?